Adron/adron.github.io/_working/contents/articles/nginx-notes-from-the-url-redirect-part-two/index.md

 ![terraform apply](terraform-apply.gif)

 Now, of course the first time this is applied, be sure to give the DNS Servers some time to propagate.
+When done, the URL redirection will be in place.

+If you see any errors or confusing parts of this article or [part 1](http://blog.adron.me/articles/nginx-notes-from-the-url-redirect/) let me know.
+You can even take it a step further and [fork my repo](https://github.com/Adron/adron.github.io) and, make the changes to the [markdown file here](https://github.com/Adron/adron.github.io/blob/master/_working/contents/articles/nginx-notes-from-the-url-redirect-part-two/index.md) and submit a pull request.
+I'll review and get a new static site built with the edits ASAP!
+Thanks.